-It has the consistency of a more muscle-y grape and there’s a big pit in the inside.
-It’s one of those Hawaiian fruits that is perfect to eat while sipping wine on a lanai overlooking the ocean.
+It has the consistency of a more muscle-y grape and there’s a big pit on the inside.
+It’s one of those fruits from Hawaii that is perfect to eat while sipping wine on a lanai overlooking the ocean.

-If you can’t find the fresh fruit, you can also order Lychee green tea with Lychee jelly at bubble tea shops around the world.
+If you can’t find the fresh fruit grown in Hawaii (it’s seasonal), you can also order Lychee green tea with Lychee jelly at bubble tea shops around the world.
 It’s my favorite combination!

-Another fruit that is found in Hawaii is Guava.
+Another fruit from Hawaii is Guava.
 It’s a major ingredient in the popular Passion-Orange-Guava (POG) juice.

 You can buy guava at Farmers Markets, but you can also pick them yourself.
 If you are hiking in the mountains in Hawaii, you will probably find Strawberry Guava along the trail.

 Guava is a small fruit that can be eaten by itself or used as an ingredient.
 You can find it in guava jelly, syrup, guava juice, and lots of baked goods.